- Date : 23/05/2018

 But after a year, Anant was in a dilemma as to whether he should purchase the shares.
-He was unsure about the tax implications of selling those shares at a future date.
+He wondered how are ESOP shares taxed.
+He was also unsure about the tax implications of selling those shares at a future date.
 He wanted his doubts cleared so he could make an informed decision about the percentage difference between his gross and net income from those shares.
 When he reached out to his tax consultant, here’s what Anant learnt about income from shares bought under an ESOP and taxation:

 ESOP taxation rules

 Simply having access to ESOP shares does not attract taxes.
 However, if, and when an employee decides to buy/exercise and sell those shares, there is an income tax involved.
 According to the amended provisions of Sections 17 (2) (vi) and 49 (2AA) of the Income Tax Act of India, shares bought as part of an ESOP can attract taxes twice – on purchase and on sale – depending on various factors.

 Let us look at these factors and the nature of the taxes applicable:

 - When you exercise vested shares under an ESOP